 The short crossing to St Margaret's Hope

-The car ferry to Orkney with the shortest crossing time is MV Pentalina, by Pentland Ferries out of Gills Bay.
+The car ferry to Orkney with the shortest crossing time is the MV Alfred, by Pentland Ferries out of Gills Bay.
 It's only an hour, very comfortable and with lots to see, including an abandoned island and interesting ex-Navy buildings.
 The Pentland Ferries cafe also does nice soup, we think.

 While the Gills Bay to St Margaret’s Hope crossing (ie the one described here) is not quite so scenically dramatic it still has lots of interest: deserted islands, the war-time drama of Scapa Flow and so on – so you certainly won’t be bored.